Skip to content

 #Bottom Line

-The Soundcore VR P10 is our top pick for wireless freedom with lag-free audio.
+The Soundcore VR P10 is the best pick for wireless freedom with lag-free audio.
 If you want a full headset upgrade, the Kiwi Design Audio Strap adds comfort, audio, and battery life in one package.
 For the simplest setup at the lowest price, the Logitech G333 wired earbuds are Meta-approved and sound great at $50.

 #Frequently Asked Questions